Ring in the new year with sexy Noir Nights masquerade party at Stage West in Scranton on Dec. 31

 This time, the theme is a masquerade party, so masks and all black attire are encouraged.
 Details are slim so far, but past events have featured DJ sets by Balz, Joe Letz of industrial band Combichrist, and TJ Bell of Escape the Fate.

-“The dark and sinful corners of the human psyche will be on full display as Noir Nights transforms the venue in a den of artistic hedonism.
+“The dark and sinful corners of the human psyche will be on full display as Noir Nights transforms the venue into a den of artistic hedonism.
 Attendees will be treated to an evening of heightened senses that will feature themed drink specials, music, and a ritualistic gathering of provocative subculture.
 Organizers invite attendees to dive into the world of the occult and enjoy an evening of sensory overload,” the description reads.

 Tickets are $15 and can be purchased online via Eventbrite or at the door (301 N. Main Ave., Scranton).